syself/cluster-api-provider-hetzner/README.md

 ## :white_square_button: Operating system images
 **Note**: Cluster API Provider Hetzner relies on a few prerequisites, which have to be already installed in the used operating system images, e.g. a container runtime, kubelet, and Kubeadm.
 Reference images can be found in kubernetes-sigs/image-builder and [templates/node-image](templates/node-image).
 If it isn't possible to pre-install these prerequisites in the image, you can always deploy and execute some custom scripts through the Kubeadm config.
+[Read more...](docs/topics/node-image.md)

 ---
 ## :book: Documentation